 When it comes to children’s favourite subject, it’s a numbers game as maths comes out on top!
 Read more results from our research…

-We spoke to our members to find out what they though about maths, and discovered that it was the most enjoyed subject of four to 14 year olds (26%) followed by PE (20%) and art (16%).
+We spoke to our members to find out what they thought about maths and discovered that it was the most enjoyed subject of four to 14-year-olds (26%) followed by PE (20%) and art (16%).
 This was despite the fact that it is also the subject children admit to finding the most challenging, followed by English and geography.

-Despite maths reigning strong in the popularity stakes there is a noticeable lack of positive role models.
+Despite maths reigning strong in the popularity stakes, there is a noticeable lack of positive role models.
 More than six in ten children (64%) couldn’t name a famous mathematician.
-Of those that could the most commonly named were Albert Einstein, Carol Vordeman, Steven Hawking, Pythagoras and Srinivasa Ramanujam.
+Of those that could the most commonly named were Albert Einstein, Carol Vorderman, Steven Hawking, Pythagoras and Srinivasa Ramanujam.

 To encourage children to revel in the fun that maths can bring, we run an annual competition for kids with the main aim of engaging the next generation of mathematicians.
 Our National Young Mathematicians’ Awards is run in collaboration with the NRICH project at the University of Cambridge and the 2017 maths ambassador was Kjartan Poskitt, TV presenter and author of the Murderous Maths series of books.

 Kjartan Poskitt says: “I am not surprised to hear that children are enjoying arithmetic so much; nothing beats the feeling of getting an answer right!
 Maths isn’t just about sums, it’s about games, puzzles, tricks and discovery.
 It’s great to see that young minds are embracing number challenges and enjoying the test along the way.”